gqding/SalFBNet/README.md

 * \*Training and Validation sets are randomly split by this work.
 * We will release our Pseudo-Saliency dataset after our paper is published.

+### 4. Downloads
+- Our pre-trained models

+    It will be available soon.

+- Our testing saliency results on public datasets

+    You can download our testing saliency resutls from this [link]().

 ## Performance Evaluation

 ### 1. Visulization Results